Master of Divinity, Online

 - Study with the same group of peers throughout the program.

-- Begin with a two-day on-site Threshold event that ushers students into their cohort community, and introduces the dynamics of the Online Learning Community and the systems needed for success in the program.
+- Begin with a three-day on-site Orientation event, called Threshold, that ushers students into their cohort community, and introduces the dynamics of the Online Learning Community and the systems needed for success in the program.

 - Customize your learning experience with coaching, seminars, and an independent study.